-- 601. Nursing Administration I (5).
+601. Nursing Administration I (5).
 Pr., Licensed as a Registered Nurse, permission of instructor.

+Application of organizational theory to the administration of nursing

 Application of organizational theory to the administration of nursing services in a variety of health care settings.
-Content includes administrative science, organizational process and structures, and relationship between individual and organizational behaviors. - 602.
+Content includes administrative science, organizational process and structures, and relationship between individual and organizational behaviors.

 Nursing Administration II (5).
 Pr., Licensed as a Registered Nurse, NUR 601.

 Focuses on the nursing administrator's management of human and fiscal resources in a variety of health care settings.
 This course is organized by management functions: planning, organizing, directing, and controlling.

-603. Nursing Administrative Practicum (5) (1 hr. seminar, 12 hrs. - 603.
-Nursing Administrative Practicum (5) (1 hr. seminar, 12 hrs. lab).
+603. Nursing Administrative Practicum (5) (1 hr. seminar, 12 hrs. lab).
 Pr., Licensed as a Registered Nurse, NUR 601, NUR 602, completion of at least two-thirds of the course work for the M.B.A. or M.P.A.